-- Encourage caregivers and teens to do their physical exercises we introduced at the beginning of the session or they can use the simple physical exercise which is part of the handout they will use at home! - 2.
+- 1. Encourage caregivers and teens to do their physical exercises we introduced at the beginning of the session or they can use the simple physical exercise which is part of the handout they will use at home! - 2.
 Caregivers and teens should review their goals that they set during the pre-group session home visit.
-They should also share these goals with their other family members.
+They can, but they don't have to, share these goals with their other family members.
 Take a moment either here or previously to acknowledge that if the entire family is not present, the group may want to strategies on how to share information and experiences with others in the household, and why this might be important.